mr-breakfast/mrbreakfasts_free_prompts/README.md

 >
 > Example: `xbox_y_color_dark`

+#### Exporting Changes
-After you've made your changes, you'll need to update the corresponding files in `~/svg`, `~/png`, svg preview sources in `~/previews/src`, and the exported png previews in `~/previews`.
+After you've made your changes to the `inputs.svg` source file, you'll need to update the corresponding files.

+Let's begin with exporting the individual SVG files.
+There are a few steps:
+1. Make a temporary duplicate of `inputs.svg`
+2. Click 'Select All in All Layers' to select all the groups.
+3. Go to path and click 'Object to Path' or `Shift+Control+C`
+4. Using batch export, ensure the background color is transparent, format is Plain SVG, and that there is no prefix.
+Overwrite the files, and export to `~/svg`

+The individual PNGs are done similarly.
+Select all, and export the prompts at 96DPI to `~png`.

+Finally, find the preview image sources in `~/previews/src`.
+Copy/paste the changed prompts to the place they belong.
+Next, export the previes at 96DPI to `~/previews`.

+You're all done!

+### Submitting a Pull Request
-Before you submit your pull request, make sure to summarize your changes in `CHANGE_NOTES` under the next Itch release.
+Before you submit your pull request, make sure to summarize your changes in `CHANGE_NOTES` under the corresponding "Package" heading.

 ### 🎂 Who uses these?
 So far no one!
 Want your project featured?
 Add a link here in the README